nhsbsa/immigration-hs/docs/documentation/using-notify.md

 ## Sending your first email

-Make a page with a form to collect the user's email address.
+Make a page with a form to collect the user’s email address.
 For
 example:
 ```
 {% extends "layout.html" %}